goldendict/goldendict/mouseover_win32/readme.txt

 Firefox 3 was made to work by implementing ETO_GLYPH_INDEX in ExtTextOutW() function.

-The Makefile is made for mingw32 cross-compilation, and is completely separate from the main program build.
+The Makefile is made for mingw32 compilation, and is completely separate from the main program build.